syncedtoblog/syncedtoblog.github.io/_posts/2019-12-24-Whangamomona.md

 img: images/2019-12-24-Whanga-1.jpg
 ---

-Whangamomona is a republic like no other
+Whangamomona is a Republic like no other

 ![_config.yml]({{ site.baseurl }}/images/2019-12-24-Whanga-1.jpg)